Need help with Research? Have a general question about the library's resources or services? We're here to help!

 Note: Click on the linked heading text to expand or collapse accordion panels.

-This collection development policy states the guiding principles and procedures under which collection development activities, including the selection, maintenance, and weeding of print, electronic, and media library materials for the Highline Community College Library, will occur.
+This collection development policy states the guiding principles and procedures under which collection development activities, including the selection, maintenance, and weeding of print, electronic, and media library materials for the Highline College Library, will occur.
 This document is to be reviewed every three years.
 Learn more.

 The first priority of the Highline College (HC) Library is to serve the needs of HC students, faculty, and staff, but community members may use the library in the following ways: